-IX Wireless delivers internet access using radio frequencies that eradicate the need for disruptive digging up of the roads and the effect this has on local residents and the environment.
+IX Wireless deliver an internet connection using wireless radio frequencies, this eradicates the need for disruptive digging up of the roads and the effect this has on local residents and the environment.

-We install a localised, networked transmitter and receiver mast that covers an area up to 3km, enabling consumers and businesses to join our network via a small aerial installed on the customer’s property.
+We install a localised, networked transmitter that covers an area up to 3km, enabling consumers and businesses to join our network via a small receiver installed on the property.

-Our reach will enable 5 million addresses to experience the advantages of our next generation technology, many of whom would have poor internet access had it not been for IX Wireless.
+Our planned expansion is to have more than 4 million properties passed by 2025, each with access to the advantages of our next generation technology, many of whom would have poor internet access had it not been for IX Wireless.